 As Vice President of Government and Public Affairs for ASID, Bryan J. Soukup, Esq., leads the Society's strategic efforts to advocate for the interior design profession from a legislative, regulatory, and policy perspective before the federal and state governments.
 He is the Society's sole registered federal lobbyist and chief advocate at the state and local levels.
 Prior to joining ASID in summer 2018, Bryan served as Director of Resilience Initiatives and as a registered federal and state lobbyist for the International Code Council (ICC).
 He is a licensed attorney in the District of Columbia and in the Commonwealth of Virginia.

 Randy W. Fiser, Hon.
 FASID (Moderator)

-Randy W. Fiser leads the American Society of Interior Designers (ASID) as chief executive officer, overseeing the strategic planning, financial management, and national operations for the Society’s more than 25,000 members who work across all sectors of residential and commercial interior design.
-He leads the network of 46 ASID chapters throughout the United States and Canada to advance the profession and to communicate the impact of interior design to enhance the human experience and to transform lives.
-Dedicated to advancing community and economic development, Fiser brings to his role a unique point of view about the capacity of design to make a positive impact on human health, well-being, and productivity.
+Randy W. Fiser led the American Society of Interior Designers (ASID) as chief executive officer through July 2020, overseeing the strategic planning, financial management, and national operations for the Society’s more than 25,000 members who work across all sectors of residential and commercial interior design.
+He led the network of 46 ASID chapters throughout the United States and Canada to advance the profession and to communicate the impact of interior design to enhance the human experience and to transform lives.
+Dedicated to advancing community and economic development, Fiser brought to his role a unique point of view about the capacity of design to make a positive impact on human health, well-being, and productivity.